crschnick/pdx_unlimiter/README.md

 It is also checked whether a mod is missing or incompatible with the current version, so that nothing can potentially corrupt your savegames.

-## Planned features

-### Gameplay assistance

-Every imported savegame date is parsed and converted into a more readable and usable json format and therefore would allow the Pdx-Unlimiter to take over some of the tedious micromanagement, e.g. building buildings, converting or razing all provinces, and carpet sieging provinces.

-Status: Planned

-## Contributing
+## Community and Support

+If you have suggestions, need help, run into any issues or just want to talk to other friendly people, you can join the [Pdx-Unlimiter Discord](https://discord.gg/afErBW9Z).
-You can help the project by reporting issues, fixing bugs and making the planned issues a reality.
+You can also help the project by reporting issues, fixing bugs and making the planned issues a reality.
-Contributing guidelines coming soon.
+Contributing guidelines are coming soon.
-This project is only in its infancy and only a handful of features are currently included, however the solid foundation needed for more planned features already exists.
-The current focus primarily lies on perfecting already existing features.

 ## Building and running

-To build this project, [OpenJDK 15](https://openjdk.java.net/) is required.
+To build this project, [JDK 15](https://openjdk.java.net/projects/jdk/15/) is required.
 You can build the project with `gradlew build` or `gradlew.bat build`.
 To create jlink images and installers, use `gradlew createDist`.
 For running, you can use `gradlew run`.
-To correctly run the Pdx-Unlimiter in a development environment, you need to set the property `installDir=<installation directory>` in the `pdxu.properties` file.
-This is needed for a dev build to simulate the program operating in a real installation directory and not in the build directory.
+To correctly run the Pdx-Unlimiter in a development environment, you need to set the property `dataDir=<installation directory>` in the `pdxu.properties` file.
+This is needed for a dev build to specify where to save data such as savegames.